-These homemade, old fashioned peanut butter cookies are soft and chewy with crispy edges and have the perfect sweet and salty balance.
+These homemade, Old-Fashioned Chewy Peanut Butter Cookies have a soft texture with crispy edges along with the perfect sweet and salty balance.
 Rolled in sugar and pressed with the classic peanut butter cookie hash mark, these cookies are melt in your mouth delicious.
 The perfect peanut butter cookie!

 Jump to: